GraziCredidio/Video_game_sales/README.md

 ![Database_design](https://github.com/GraziCredidio/Video_game_sales/assets/104797916/c1b714ab-20af-4d90-9a24-ed35026d617a)

 ## Exploratory analysis
 SQL (MySQL) was used to explore trends and generate insights into the video games industry.
-The main topics addressed in this project were general trends, market segmentation and leading game publishers, however it was not limited to these.
+The main topics addressed in this project were general trends, market segmentation and leading game publishers, however, it was not limited to these.

 ## Dashboard construction
-A reconstruction of the relational database was made inside Tableau by importing and joining the tables.
+A reconstruction of the relational database was made inside Tableau by importing and joining the tables from the database.
 Some key findings were chosen to be displayed.
-Interactive plots were generated and the dashboard can be accessed [here](https://public.tableau.com/app/profile/graziella.credidio/viz/Videogames_17056915247530/Dashboard).
+Interactive plots were generated and a preview of the [dashboard](https://public.tableau.com/app/profile/graziella.credidio/viz/Videogames_17056915247530/Dashboard) can be seen below:

-[![Dashboard](https://github.com/GraziCredidio/Video_game_sales/assets/104797916/d2636c80-6371-4ea4-954f-43de28e4d316)](https://public.tableau.com/app/profile/graziella.credidio/viz/Videogames_17056915247530/Dashboard)
+*By clicking on the image you will be able to view and interact with the dashboard functionalities* [![Dashboard](https://github.com/GraziCredidio/Video_game_sales/assets/104797916/d2636c80-6371-4ea4-954f-43de28e4d316)](https://public.tableau.com/app/profile/graziella.credidio/viz/Videogames_17056915247530/Dashboard)

 # Key Findings